 The strength of odour beyond the boundaries of the treatment plant site appears to be governed largely by weather conditions.
 Odour is strongest under calm condition, when aerial emissions from the pond accumulate.
 This effect is accentuated when it is overcast, as vertical mixing with ambient air is reduced, and under warm temperatures, when odour-generating bacteria in the pond are most active.
-Effects may be exacerbated by reduction in aeration capacity (mechanical) in the pond and deterioration in the floral population of this pond.
-Aeration capacity was maintained adequately throughout the 2012-2013 period.
+Effects may be exacerbated by reduction in aeration capacity (mechanical) in the pond and deterioration in the microfloral population of this pond.
+Aeration capacity was maintained adequately throughout the 2013-2014 period although additional capacity was required subsequent to the butterfat disposal incident.

 It has been concluded that odours of this nature from the Eltham wastewater treatment plant will occur from time to time and will vary in their effect depending upon ambient weather conditions.
 Therefore, they may only be documented by way of continuing monitoring and recording of incidents, in conjunction with the monitoring of the system now that connection to the Hawera WWTP pipeline has been completed.
 It is essential that sufficient aeration is provided and capacity is maintained in the primary oxidation pond at all times, particularly coincident with seasonal changes in pond floral communities.
+It is also essential that industrial wastes pre-treatment is maintained to a satisfactory standard at all times prior to discharge into the WWTP (see Section 2.2).